+Instead of feeling connected, people are feeling more lonely because of their negative experiences associated with social media, finds a new study.
+The results of this study are published in the journal of American Journal of Health Promotion.
 Positive interactions on social media are not making young adults feel more connected, whereas negative experiences increase the likelihood of them reporting loneliness, scientists with the University of Pittsburgh Center for Research on Media Technology and Health (MTH) report today in the American Journal of Health Promotion.

 ‘For every 10 percent increase in negative experiences on social media, the participants reported a 13 percent increase in feelings of loneliness’The findings build on award-winning research the center conducted in 2017 indicating more use of social media was associated with increased feelings of loneliness.

 Primack and his team surveyed 1,178 West Virginia University students ages 18 to 30 about their social media use, to what extent their experiences were positive or negative, and their level of perceived loneliness.
 The authors studied these perceptions of social media interactions across whatever combination of platforms students were using.